List of Hetalia: Axis Powers characters: America

 America (アメリカ, Amerika) is an energetic young man.
 He is Italy's most pathetic ally.
-In the series, he was found by Finland, France and England (at first) before France left him in England's care after America chose the latter over the former, then later grows distant from him which eventually leads to him fighting for his independence.
+In the series, he was found by France and England (at first) before France left him in England's care after America chose the latter over the former, then later grows distant from him which eventually leads to him fighting for his independence.
 America is very similar in appearance to his brother, Canada, who is often mistaken for America.
 America has blond hair, starry blue eyes, glasses representing Texas, and a noticeable cowlick representing Nantucket.
 In the World War II sections of the anime and manga, America wears an American Army Air Force Officer uniform, and a vintage leather flight jacket.
 He is the self-proclaimed leader of the Allied Forces, and his catchphrase is "I'm the hero!"

 Although his ideas for solving international problems are often absurd and he is usually oblivious to the opinions of others, it has been stated that he acts this way purposely.
 America's ideas and inventions are grand, but rarely go anywhere.
 He is often portrayed as loud, obnoxious, egotistical, immature, childlike and interfering with other characters' businesses with little regard for whom his actions affect.
 Yet despite his misgivings, he is shown to be a kind-hearted person who cares deeply for his friends.
 He is also shown to be extremely intelligent in several fields.
 He is a brave adventurer and natural explorer, wanting to try things no one has ever done before, and he usually spends his free time either trying new foods, being around friends, or making movies and has a fascination with superheroes which he aspires to be himself.
 He has a prominent case of phasmophobia, which is ironic considering his friendly acquaintance with an alien named Tony who lives in his house.
 America is frequently seen clutching a hamburger or eating while speaking, yet he is self-conscious of his unhealthy habits and tries several yet ineffective diets to stay healthy, despairing over his weight.
 He also has uncanny superhuman strength, being able to lift objects several times his size.
 As a child, he lifted a bison.
 Despite this, America retains a fear of what could be called dangerous magical creatures, particularly ghosts.
 After watching horror movies, he often finds himself in hysterics, unable to handle the intensity.
 In the anime series, his voice actor is Katsuyuki Konishi in Japanese and Eric Vale in English, both of whom also voice Canada.
 As a child, America's voice actress is Ai Iwamura in Japanese and Luci Christian in English.